Faisalabad: Culture

-Faisalabad, the third most populated metropolis in Pakistan after Karachi and Lahore is an epicentre for trade that has gained popularity for its colonial heritage sites.
+Faisalabad is an epicentre for trade that has gained popularity for its colonial heritage sites.
 In 1982, the Government of Punjab established the Faisalabad Arts Council, a division of the Punjab Arts Council which is overseen administratively by the Information, Culture and Youth Affairs Department.
-The Faisalabad Arts Council building, designed by architect Nayyer Ali Dada, was completed in 2006.
+The Faisalabad Arts Council building was completed in 2006.
 The auditorium was named after the late Nusrat Fateh Ali Khan, a Pakistani musician and singer.

 Festivals

 The Punjabi people celebrate a variety of cultural and religious festivals throughout the Punjab region, such as arts and craft, music, local events, and religious celebrations.
 The city of Faisalabad customarily celebrates its independence day on 14 August every year by raising the Pakistan flag at the clock tower in the Commissioner Office compound.
 Bazaars are colourfully decorated for the celebration, government and private buildings are brightly lit, and there are similar flag–raising ceremonies that are typically held in the district and its tehsils.

 The arrival of spring brings the annual "Rang-e-Bahar" festival where the Parks & Horticulture Authority of the city district government organise a flower show and exhibition at Jinnah Gardens.
 The University of Agriculture organises a similar event at their main campus which is known as the "Kissan Mela".
 The festival of Basant which involves kite flying is an annual tradition in the city despite the ban.
 The provincial government introduced the "Canal Mela" which involves five days of festivities including the main canal in the city being decorated with national floats and lights ending with a musical concert to conclude the festival.

 Being a Muslim majority the city religious observances include Ramadan and Muharram.
 The festivals of Chaand Raat, Eid al-Fitr and Eid al-Adha are celebrated and are national holidays.
 The celebration of the Prophet Muhammad birthday is observed in the city which is often referred to as "Eid Milād-un-Nabī".
 There are a number of darbar and shrines which attract a number of devotees during the annual Urs.
 There are a number of Christian churches in the city where Easter and Christmas services take place each year.